Careers

 The College of Art and Design has five schools (artcraftsdesignfilm and animation, and photography), 140 faculty, and 60 staff members.
 We are a close-knit, collaborative community of artists, innovators and scientists.

 We are committed to recruiting and hiring the most qualified individuals.
-RIT promotes and values diversity, pluralism, and inclusion in the workplace.
-Recognized as a prestigious “Diversity Champion” by INSIGHT Into Diversity magazine, RIT takes enormous pride in its continuing diversity, equity, and inclusion efforts that advance a welcoming and inclusive environment for all.
+RIT takes enormous pride in its continuing access, engagement, and inclusion efforts that advance a welcoming and inclusive environment for all.

 The RIT campus is just minutes away from downtown Rochester, N.Y.
 You can explore and enjoy the city’s entertainment, and cultural offerings.
 The city is large enough to provide the dining and nightlife opportunities you might expect in a bigger city, yet small and friendly enough to be inviting and accessible.
 RIT is also not far from the beautiful Finger Lakes region known for its lakes, wineries, and restaurants.